France-Travail/happy_vllm/docs/endpoints/tokenizer.md

 ## Vanilla tokenizer vs happy_vLLM tokenizer

-Using the routes `tokenizer` and `decode`, you can decide if you want to use the usual version of the tokenizers (with the keyword `vanilla` set to `true`).
+Using the endpoints `/v1/tokenizer` and `/v1/decode`, you can decide if you want to use the usual version of the tokenizers (with the keyword `vanilla` set to `true`).
 But in some cases, the tokenizer introduces special characters instead of whitespaces, adds a whitespace in front of the string etc. While it is usually the correct way to use the tokenizer (since the models have been trained with these), in some cases, you might want just to get rid of all these additions.
-We provide a simple way to do so just by setting the keyword `vanilla` to `false` in the routes `tokenizer` and `decode`.
+We provide a simple way to do so just by setting the keyword `vanilla` to `false` in the endpoints `/v1/tokenizer` and `/v1/decode`.

 For example, if you want to encode and decode the string : `Hey, how are you ?
 Fine thanks.` with the Llama tokenizer, it will create the following tokens (in string forms) :